 Click here and check the astronomical twilight and moonrise and moonset boxes to find out when dawn begins.

 When should you watch for Leonid meteors in 2019?
 Knowing what time to watch is easy.
 As with most meteor showers, the best time to watch the Leonids is usually between the hours of midnight and dawn.
 The expected peak morning is Monday, November 18.
-That’s the morning (not the evenings) of November 18.
+That’s the morning (not the evening) of November 18.

 Where should you watch the meteor shower?
 We hear lots of reports from people who see meteors from yards, decks, streets and especially highways in and around cities.
 But the best place to watch a meteor shower is always in the country.
 Just go far enough from town that glittering stars, the same stars drowned by city lights, begin to pop into view.